This information applies to Scotland.

 Scottish Independent Advocacy Alliance (SIAA)

 18 York Place

-Steps for Stress is part of a Scottish Government campaign to provide information about stress and to offer practical advice and signposting to sources of help.
-More information about breathing and relaxation exercises for stress can be found on the NHS Inform website.
+Steps for Stress is part of a Scottish government campaign to provide information about stress and offer practical advice and signposting to sources of help.
+You can find information about breathing and relaxation exercises for stress on the NHS inform website.